-- Do not stand or walk on the unit. - Do not drill holes anywhere in panels or in the base frame of the unit except where indicated.
+- Do not stand or walk on the unit. - Except for holes in the wiring entrances (see Figure below), do not drill holes anywhere in panels or in the base frame of the unit.
 Unit access panels provide structural support. - Do not remove any access panels until unit has been installed on roof curb or field supplied structure. - Do not roll unit across finished roof without prior approval of owner or architect. - Do not skid or slide on any surface as this may damage unit base.
 The unit must be stored on a flat, level surface.
 Protect the condenser coil because it is easily damaged.